A free online festival of inspiring ideas and empowering stories.

 Rae specialises in all things sustainability and ethical living.
 She spends a lot of time thinking about how we, individually and collectively, can live and work in ways that better support people and the planet.
-She’s interested in how our own values can help us to live more sustainable lives – and that is the focus of this talk.
+She’s interested in how our own values can help us to live more sustainable lives – and that was the focus of this talk.

 Tanja Burke Jensen, NGO founder of FAIR Integration

 Tanja has worked with refugees and asylum seekers across Europe and she has experienced life under occupation.
 She is a passionate refugee rights defender, dedicating her worklife to develop an app to help refugees navigate society and the bureaucracy of their destination country.
-As a passionate storyteller, Tanja’s talk will focus on her first meeting with a Syrian family – a meeting that became the catalyst of where she is now.
+As a passionate storyteller, Tanja’s talk focused on her first meeting with a Syrian family – a meeting that became the catalyst of where she is now.

 Nikki Roach, conservation scientist & Fullbright Scholar

 From coastal marshes to tropical forests, Nikki has worked with birds, frogs, shrimpers, and coffee farmers.
 Over the course of her experience as a field scientist, Nikki has learned that the most valuable knowledge lies outside the classroom.
-Her personal talk will highlight the importance of social connection in conservation and personal growth.
+Her personal talk highlighted the importance of social connection in conservation and personal growth.

 Justine Shanti Alexander, Executive Director of the Snow Leopard Network and Regional Ecologist for the Snow Leopard Trust

 Justine holds a PhD in snow leopard population assessments from Beijing Forestry University and a MSc in Conservation Science from Imperial College London.
-Her talk will focus on how snow leopards may represent an ecology of hope for mankind and nature.
+Her talk focused on how snow leopards may represent an ecology of hope for mankind and nature.
 Snow leopards are found in Central and South Asia mountain areas- an area often called the world’s third pole.

 In 2016 the President of Kosovo awarded her the Mother Teresa medal for her humanitarian work.
 In 2017 she was named by British Prime Minister Theresa May a ‘point of light’ for volunteering around the world.
-This talk will share Elizabeth’s journey from trying to ‘help those in need’ through to ‘helping those in need to help themselves’ and on to ‘helping those in need to help others in need’ via the transformational advocacy initiatives the NGO has enabled.
+This talk shared Elizabeth’s journey from trying to ‘help those in need’ through to ‘helping those in need to help themselves’ and on to ‘helping those in need to help others in need’ via the transformational advocacy initiatives the NGO has enabled.

 Eli Enns, CEO of IIsaak Olam Foundation, Canada

 Eli Enns is a Nuu’chah’nulth Canadian political scientist and nation builder.
 Former co-chair of the Indigenous Circle of Experts for the Pathway to Canada Target One, Enns is passionate about knowledge mobilization and capacity development for the protection and promotion of Bio-Cultural Diversity.
-Eli’s talk will be about how to build resilience for indigenous protected areas.
+Eli’s talk was about how to build resilience for indigenous protected areas.

 Tatjana Rosen, Lead, Team Bars Turkmenistan and UNEP Vanishing Treasures Technical Adviser for Kyrgyzstan